Yale College Undergraduate Regulations

 Its expectation that such action will ordinarily result in temporary or permanent separation from Yale College.

 Yale College also reserves the right to withdraw students under policies described in the Yale College Programs of Study.
-For more information, see Academics, "Leave of Absence, Withdrawal, and Reinstatement."
+For more information, see Academic Regulations, "Time Away and Return."

 Authority for disciplinary matters proceeds from the Yale Corporation, which has empowered the Yale College Faculty to oversee disciplinary actions with respect to undergraduates.
 Penalties for misconduct by undergraduates are ordinarily imposed by the Yale College Executive Committee, a standing committee of the Yale College Faculty by whose authorization it acts.

 The Executive Committee’s jurisdiction includes offenses described in the Undergraduate Regulations as well as other actions on the part of students that may in the judgment of the committee warrant disciplinary action because they may imperil the integrity and values of the Yale community or the well-being of its members.
 The Executive Committee may assign penalties as provided in the Undergraduate Regulations, though in some cases that authority resides in the president of the University, or is delegated to other University officials.

 Violations of sexual misconduct will be addressed by the University-Wide Committee on Sexual Misconduct (UWC).

-The heads of the residential colleges, the University Librarian, the directors of the Yale computer facilities, and the Executive Director of Yale Dining may summarily impose certain penalties for violations of the dormitory regulations, the library regulations, the computer facility regulations, and the dining services regulations.
+The heads of the residential colleges, the University Librarian, the directors of the Yale computer facilities, and the Senior Director of Residential Dining may summarily impose certain penalties for violations of the dormitory regulations, the library regulations, the computer facility regulations, and the dining services regulations.

 A member of the faculty finding evidence of academic dishonesty on a class assignment or examination is expected to bring the matter to the attention of the Executive Committee.
 Any member of the faculty, residential college head, residential college dean, or member of the University administration or staff may bring to the attention of the committee an alleged infraction of the Undergraduate Regulations.